 Hamdi Malik is an Associate Fellow with the Washington Institute, specializing in Shia militias.
 Hamdi is the coauthor of the Institute's 2020 study "Honored, Not Contained: The Future of Iraq’s Popular Mobilization Forces."

-Name: Kataib Hezbollah (KH), (Battalions of the Party of God).
+Name: Kataib Hezbollah (KH) (Battalions of the Party of God).

 History and objectives:

-Coalesced from "special groups" operated by IRGC-QF in 2005-2007.
+Coalesced from "special groups" operated by the IRGC-QF in 2005-2007.

-Chain of Command:
+Chain of command:

-Rivalry with Asaib Ahl al-Haq, Badr and other resistance factions over profile and recruitment, giving way to coordination when such factions are all threatened.
+Rivalry with Asaib Ahl al-Haq, Badr, and other resistance factions over profile and recruitment, giving way to coordination when such factions are all threatened.